Now offering multiple entry points for some courses - January, May, and September.

 Jameisha Prescod graduated from the BA (Hons) Digital Film Production course in 2017.
 Since then she has been on a mission to bring conversations about chronic illness into the mainstream.
-With 24k followers on her Instagram page 'You Look Okay to Me' and a fast growing YouTube presence, she has become a beacon of hope and inspiration for others out there.
+With over 29k followers on her Instagram page 'You Look Okay to Me' and a fast growing YouTube presence, she has become a beacon of hope and inspiration for others out there.

 Jameisha launched her online platform 'You Look Okay to Me' after being awarded a mentorship with SEEDS, Ravensbourne's Self-Employment Entrepreneurship Diversity Scheme.
 During this time, she was given the support and guidance needed to hone her ideas, build her confidence, and plan for her future.

 Jameisha was also involved in Ravensbourne's Incubation+ collective – a community of start-ups and growing businesses working and collaborating together.